siddharth1701/dentex.github.io/source/_posts/2014-08-15-setting-downloads-destination-folder-in-ytd.markdown

     <<YourExternalSdCardBaseDir>>/Android/data/dentex.youtube.downloader/files/

 ...or to create there a subdirectory directly from the YTD's file manager (viewable when you open the custom download destination setting).
 The only drawback would be that you will loose all of your downloads if you uninstall YTD.
-Well... do not uninstall!  ;)
+So, move your own files before uninstalling or ...do not uninstall at all!  ;)